DARTH-git/Course-Modularization/content/home/intro.md

 The materials presented in this workshop were developed by the [Decision Analysis in `R` for Technologies in Health (DARTH) Workgroup](http://darthworkgroup.com/) The DARTH workgroup is a multi-institutional, multi-university collaborative effort comprised of researchers who have a passion for transparent and open-source solutions to decision analysis in health.
 The aim of this collaboration is to expand knowledge and develop educational materials that empower people to construct `R`-based decision models.
 Visit [our website](www.darthworkgroup.com) for more information.

-Part I of this workshop covers the foundational models and analyses used in decision analysis, including cohort state-transition models (Markov models), microsimulation models, and probabilistic sensitivity analysis.
+This workshop covers fundamental R skills, models, and analyses used in decision-analytic modeling, including cohort state-transition models (Markov models) and probabilistic sensitivity analysis (PSA).

-Part II of this workshop covers some advanced decision analysis topics, including model calibration and constructing user-friendly interfaces using `R` Shiny.